- The different UML diagrams

 - Association: Structural relationship between classes.
 For example, the Orders class is linked to the Product and Customer classes.
 A Customer can place several Orders.
 An order contains several products.
 An order must necessarily contain at least one product.

 - Dependency: Use relationship that establishes that the instances of a class are linked to the instances of another element.
-For example, the Orders class uses the Stocks class: before adding a product into an order, you must check whether this product is available in stock.
+For example, the Orders class uses the Stocks class: before adding a product into an order, you must make sure this product is available in stock.

 - Generalization: Relationship between a general class (parent) and a specific class (child) that derives from it.
 For example, the Sail Boat class and Speed Boat class are derived from the Boat class.